 Responding to inappropriate comments and behaviours

 Inappropriate behaviours, comments, microaggressions, and structural discriminators are often invisible to the majority and entrenched in our culture and society.
-They sneak up on us, both as victims and in our own minds and mouths without us being aware.
 When faced with challenging conversations about movements such as #BlackLivesMatter or any form of discrimination, it can be difficult to know what to say, how to support and what to do.

-Examples could include: Verbal abuse, insults, inappropriate jokes, ridicule, unwanted physical contact, leering, coercive, menacing behaviour, isolation, micro-aggressions, inappropriate advances, power play, inappropriate / outdated language, overt and covert discrimination.
+Examples include: Verbal abuse, insults, inappropriate jokes, ridicule, unwanted physical contact, leering, menacing behaviour, isolation, micro-aggressions, inappropriate advances, inappropriate/outdated language, overt and covert discrimination.

 Here are a few suggestions of how you can help:

 Direct Action - directly intervene, for example, by asking the person to stop immediately or call out negative behaviour, explaining why it is not OK.